h2nguyen/mscons-restify/docs/mscons-parsing-process.md

 5. Implement a handler for the segment that extends `SegmentHandler` in the `libs/edifactmsconsparser/handlers` directory
 6. Register the handler in `SegmentHandlerFactory.__register_handlers()` in `libs/edifactmsconsparser/handlers/segment_handler_factory.py`
 7. Update the `get_segment_group()` method in `EdifactMSCONSParser` in `libs/edifactmsconsparser/edifact_mscons_parser.py` if the segment affects segment group determination

+### Handling Special Segments

+Some segments, like UNA (Service String Advice), require special handling:

+1. **UNA Segment**: The UNA segment defines the delimiters used in the EDIFACT message and must be processed before any other segments.
+   - The parser checks for a UNA segment at the beginning of the file before splitting the text into segments
+   - If found, it extracts the UNA segment, processes it to set custom delimiters, and removes it from the text
+   - The UNA segment handler updates the MSCONSUtils delimiters with the custom delimiters from the UNA segment
+   - This ensures that all subsequent segments are parsed correctly using the custom delimiters

+For segments that require special handling:

+1. Implement the special handling logic in the `parse()` method of `EdifactMSCONSParser`
+2. Ensure that the segment handler updates any necessary global state (e.g., delimiters)
+3. Add appropriate tests to verify the special handling logic

 ## Conclusion